 If you are considering purchasing a Lily Jade diaper bag, you’ve probably realized that while a leather diaper bag is undoubtedly a gorgeous choice for toting around all things baby, it’s also an investment.
 So, you want to pick the right bag.

-My honest Lily Jade diaper bag review will give you details of everything I loved…and everything didn’t love about my Lily Jade Elizabeth Diaper Bag.
+My honest Lily Jade diaper bag review will give you details of everything I loved…and everything I didn’t love about my Lily Jade diaper bag.

 I read plenty of Lily Jade reviews before I purchased my bag, but I never found much criticism of the bags.
 While I discovered that there are plenty of things I LOVE about my bag, there were also a few things that came as surprises.